• Skip to primary navigation

 • Jammie Dodger Biscuits - I'm using a mix of mini and regular sized Jammie Dodgers as they look great mixed together on the top of the blondie.
 You can use all mini or all regular if you prefer.
 If you can't get hold Jammie Dodgers, jam and cream biscuits or Linzer cookies work well.

-• Caster or Superfine Sugar
+• Caster Sugar or Superfine Sugar

 • Soft Light Brown Sugar - This is one of my top tips for the perfectly fudgy blondie with a beautiful caramelly taste.
 If you're looking a darker, richer flavour than switch for a soft dark brown sugar instead.